Kansas City Chiefs vs. Buffalo Bills NFL Divisional Round Odds, Plays and Insights for January 23, 2022

 Over/under insights

-- Kansas City and its opponents have gone over the current 54.5-point total in 12 of 21 games this season.
+- Kansas City and its opponents have combined to score more than 54.5 points in 12 of 21 games this season.

-- Buffalo's games have gone over 54.5 points in eight of 19 chances this season.
+- Buffalo and its opponents have combined to score more than 54.5 points in eight of 19 games this season.

-- The two teams combine to average 56.6 points per game, 2.1 more than the over/under in this contest.
+- The combined points per game average of the two teams, 56.6, is 2.1 points more than Sunday's over/under.

-- The 38.4 combined points per game that these two squads have allowed this season are 16.1 fewer than the 54.5 over/under in this contest.
+- These two squads combine to allow 38.4 points per game, 16.1 fewer than this contest's over/under.

-- Chiefs games have an average total of 52.0 points this season, 2.5 fewer than Sunday's over/under.
+- The average total in Chiefs games this season is 52.0, 2.5 points fewer than Sunday's total of 54.5.

 - In 2021, games involving the Bills have averaged a total of 47.4 points, 7.1 fewer than this game's set over/under.